-DOCUMENT STATUS Drafted: Consultation Period: Determined by Governors: November 2021 (Archdiocese of Liverpool) 7 December 2020 to 29 January 2021 2 nd December 2021
+DOCUMENT STATUS

+Drafted: Determined by Governors:

+December 2022 2 nd February 2023

+(Archdiocese of Liverpool)

-ST VINCENT'S CATHOLIC PRIMARY SCHOOL ADMISSION POLICY AND ARRANGEMENTS 2023/2024
+ST VINCENT'S CATHOLIC PRIMARY SCHOOL ADMISSION POLICY AND ARRANGEMENTS 2024/2025

 ST VINCENT'S is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
 It is maintained by Warrington Council.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
-The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school's year commencing September 2022, the Governing Body has set its admissions number at 30.
+The coordination of admissions arrangements is undertaken by the Local Authority.
+For the school's year commencing September 2024, the Governing Body has set its admissions number at 30.